-I received a question recently on a social media post asking how our art is supposed to promote ecological sustainability, and I thought I should add my response to the website so I can refer people to it when they ask this very reasonable question in future:
+I received a question recently on social media asking about how our art is supposed to promote ecological sustainability.
+After responding, I thought I should add my post to our website so I can refer people to it when they ask this very reasonable question in future:

 Like Al Gore’s movie, we intend to reach a great deal of people with a crucial message: Lasting happiness & real fulfillment comes from understanding the true nature of energy and taking responsibility for how you’re using it every day.
 If you don’t show people how it’s in their interests to behave responsibly towards the environment, it’s far more challenging to encourage sustainable behavior.
 So how do we establish this connection?